 I have lived in Lewes with Carol since 1969 and have built myself a good-sized workshop with a panoramic view where I do my creating.
 Carol looks after our splendid garden (pictured above) which is another attraction during our Open House weekends.
 I have over 20 quirky creations dotted around the garden.

-I left my office job over twenty years ago and since then have been able to exercise my creative and practical side.
+I left my office job over twenty-five years ago and since then have been able to exercise my creative and practical side.
 Over the years I have made all sorts of creations from offcuts of wood that people have given to me, or I have found in skips or discarded on beaches.
 I started with relatively simple things like boxes and photo frames, all with an artistic twist.
 I have made jigsaws, pencil sharpeners, key hooks, paper racks, pen pots, note holders, driftwood mirror frames and many assorted sculptures and carvings.
 I have made over 900 things over the years, nearly all one-off creations.
 I have been asked on occasions to make copies of some things but they all end up unique!

 I am often asked if I was an engineer by trade, but no, I haven't had any formal training - just started making simple things and learnt as I went along, but I am a member of the Bentley Wildlife Carvers where like-minded people share ideas and woodworking tips.